Oringineering/OdysseyRocket/README.md

 ## Features (WIP - TBD)
+- The Orion Flight Computer, a custom PCB that will serve as a point of data collection throughout the duration of the flight.
 (Everything is a WIP at the moment)
 - 3D-printed PLA von Karman ogive nosecone, custom-fit to a 660x60mm AusPost postal tube body (2mm wall), friction fitted via a 50x55mm shoulder insert.
 - Removable avionics bay housed in the nosecone, isolated from the body tube for easy access between flight attempts.